-- 1. The purpose of accommodations is to provide candidates with equal opportunity to meet application requirements and full access to the exam.
+1. The purpose of accommodations is to provide candidates with equal opportunity to meet application requirements and full access to the exam.
 Accommodations are not a guarantee of improved performance or exam completion.
+PATH Intl. provides reasonable and appropriate accommodations to individuals with documented disabilities who demonstrate a need for accommodations.

+Visit the resources section of the PATH Intl. website to download the reasonable accommodations policies for certification.

-PATH Intl. provides reasonable and appropriate accommodations to individuals with documented disabilities who demonstrate a need for accommodations. - 2.
-Accommodations for application requirements may include things such as, but not limited to: - Exceptions to riding area specifications - Exceptions to filming or photo ID requirements for religious reasons - 3.
+- 2. Accommodations for application requirements may include things such as, but not limited to: - Exceptions to riding area specifications - Exceptions to filming or photo ID requirements for religious reasons - 3.
 Exam accommodations may include things such as, but not limited to: - A separate testing room - Extra testing time - A reader or recorder - 4.
 Accommodations are individualized and considered on a case-by-case basis.
 Consequently, no single type of accommodation would necessarily be appropriate for all individuals with disabilities.
 Simply demonstrating that an individual meets diagnostic criteria for a particular disorder does not mean that the person is automatically entitled to test accommodations.